[SET]

 **Bulky Grass-types**: With their high bulk, Pokemon like Gloom and Lileep can easily switch in on a Electric-type attack or Hidden Power, meaning Voltorb must use Explosion to break through them.
 Lileep in particular threatens Voltorb, as it resists Explosion.

-**Ground-types**: Without Hidden Power Water or Ice, Ground-types like Rhyhorn and Cubone become very difficult for Voltorb to deal with.
+**Ground-types**: Without Hidden Power Water or Ice, Ground-types like Rhyhorn, Onix, and Cubone become very difficult for Voltorb to deal with.
+Ground-types still can comfortably trade with Voltorb if it is Hidden Power Ice, not getting OHKOd and removing a offensive threat from the game in retaliation.

-**Electric-types**: Due to Chinchou's ability Volt Absorb and other Electric-type's resistance to Thunderbolt, Voltorb has virtually no way of hitting them outside of Explosion.
+**Electric-types**: Due to Chinchou's ability Volt Absorb and other Electric-type's resistance to Thunderbolt, Voltorb has virtually no way of hitting foes such as Flaaffy outside of Explosion.
 Magnemite leads to even more trouble, resisting Explosion.

 [CREDITS]